zeitlings/alfred-devonthink/README.md

 ## Endnotes

 [^1]: Optional.
 Requires the `µBib` Workflow to be installed (`WIP`).
 DEVONthink will try to automatically extract DOIs from documents.
 However, this does not always succeed.
-You can help DEVONthink out by adding a custom metadata field with the identifier `DOI`. [µBib on Github](https://www.github.com/zeitlings/alfred-ubib/).
+You can help DEVONthink out by adding a custom metadata field with the identifier `DOI`. [µBib on Github](https://www.github.com/zeitlings/alfred-ubib/) (WIP).

 [^2]: Attention!
 Potentially replaces preconfigured data.